christopherpoole/G4VoxelData/README.md

 Compiling/Running the Example
 -----------------------------
-First edit the detector construction, with the `dir` variable naming a directory with some DICOM CT files in it; this is currently hardcoded and will segfault without it.
+Make sure you have some DICOM CT data in a directory:

     cd example/
     mkdir build